VivekBhat/Flag-Bot/DEPLOY.md

 3. User types:  **@flaglagbot create flag `<flag-key>`**, where flag-key is the name of the flags on Launch Darkly Dashboard
 3. The bot with success message: **Your flag `<flag-key>` was created!**

-#### Test Case 4 - Notification??
+### Test Case 4 - Notification about feature flag turned on for long
 Related to: [Issue #4](../../issues/4)

 STEPS

-1. Precondition: A flag is deleted on the LaunchDarkly Dashboard and the server is receiving webhooks from it.
+1. Precondition: A flag has been turned on in the code for a long time without being turned off, deleted or modified.
+The server is keeping track of any webhooks related to it.
 2. Follow presteps[1-4]
-3. User receives an alert message on the channel saying: **A `<flag-key>` has been deleted.
-What would like to do - integrate or discard feature?**
+3. User receives an alert message on the channel saying: **The flag `<flag-key>` been activated for 100000ms what would you like to do?**

+*Note: In order to test this case, a flag has to be turned on LaunchDarkly and the server has been keeping track of it*

-#### Test Case 5 - Turn Feature Flag ON/OFF
+### Test Case 5 - Turn Feature Flag ON/OFF
 Related to: [Issue #5](../../issues/5)

 STEPS